 Firstly, there are certain varieties of the prayer plant which are patented and as such, it’s illegal for you to propagate them.
 Before you try this, be sure to check that your variety has no patents attached to it.

-The best methods of propagation is by either division, which is basically just dividing the root structures manually and separating them into separate containers, or stem cutting which involves cutting a part of the plant off at the stem and replanting it by itself.
+The best methods of propagation are by either division, which is basically just dividing the root structures manually and separating them into separate containers, or stem cutting which involves cutting a part of the plant off at the stem and replanting it by itself.

-So in short, these are pretty easy plants to take care of, as long as you follow a few simple steps, and their beauty and personality makes that effort more than worth keeping a prayer plant in your home.
+So in short, these are pretty easy plants to take care of, as long as you follow a few simple steps, and their beauty and personality make that effort more than worth keeping a prayer plant in your home.